Ottoman Imperial Harem: As a social and political institution

 The imperial harem also served as a parallel institution to the sultan's household of male servants.
 The women were provided with an education roughly equal to that provided to male pages.
 At the end of their respective educations, the men and women would be married off to one another and "graduated" from the palace to occupy administrative posts in the empire's provinces.
 There was a distinct hierarchical structure within the harem, founded on family-based relationships among the women.
 This family was not limited to blood connections but included the whole royal household, consisting mainly of slaves.
 Following the evolution of the imperial harem, from the sixteenth century onward, shows that while the organizational structure of the harem was never static and the numbers and roles of servants within the palace was constantly fluid, there was a strong sense of institutional continuity and unchangingly rigid hierarchies within the harem.
 The valide sultan, the sultan's mother, held power over the harem and this power sometimes extended over aspects of society.
 She was the custodian of imperial power, and worked to consolidate both her son's rule and continuation of the dynasty.
 She resided at the top of the female hierarchy.
 Next in line were the sultan's daughters, who were also called sultans.
 These princesses were admired and could rival their father for popularity and recognition.
 They were also useful for the political alliances their marriages secured for the empire.
 These women were known throughout the empire and had important reputations to uphold.
 Consequently, only a small fraction of the women in the harem actually engaged in sexual relations with the sultan, as most were destined to marry members of the Ottoman political elite, or else to continue service to the valide sultan.
 Within the harem, the valide sultan and the sultan's favorite concubine or concubines were effectively able to create factional support for themselves and their sons, creating a bridge between the palace and the outside world.
 Harem politics revolved around the establishment of matrilineal legacies and finding ways to garner alliances and support from the greater Ottoman world outside of the harem walls.

-Harem quarters
+Quarters

 The imperial harem occupied a large section of the private apartments of the sultan at the Topkapi Palace which encompassed more than 400 rooms.
 The harem had been moved to Topkapi in the early 1530s.
 After 1853, an equally lavish harem quarter was occupied at the new imperial palace at Dolmabahçe.
 The structure of the imperial palace was meant to communicate "both the identity of the sovereign's residence as the central arena of the empire and the difficulty of obtaining access to the sovereign within that arena."